Foreign-owned LLC

 The 5472 is federal.
 Your LLC also owes whatever the state of formation requires:

-For foreign-owned LLCs choosing a formation state, New Mexico's no-annual-report status makes the federal Form 5472 the only ongoing filing — simplest tax footprint of any state.
-Delaware is the brand-recognition default for foreign founders.
-Wyoming has the longest privacy track record.
+For foreign-owned LLCs choosing a formation state, New Mexico's no-annual-report status makes the federal Form 5472 the only ongoing filing — the simplest tax footprint of any state.
+Delaware is the default many foreign founders pick by name recognition; Wyoming earns its privacy reputation through 50 years of supportive statute and the country's deepest registered-agent market.

 Should you DIY or hire a service?